- What Is Fistula?

 Data collected through the study have resulted, thus far, in four scientific publications:

-Determinants of Post-Operative Outcomes in Fistula Repair Surgery: A Prospective Cohort Study
+Determinants of Postoperative Outcomes in Female Genital Fistula Repair Surgery

 This paper, published in 2012 in Obstetrics and Gynecology, discusses how preoperative bladder size, a history of prior repair attempts, and the degree of vaginal scarring and urethral involvement are all characteristics that can affect the prognosis for fistula repair.
 To read the abstract in French, click here.